Cassia Tree – Beauty and Healing Power of the Indian Laburnum

 Other Uses

-Its flowers are at times consumed as vegetables by certain hill tribes in India.
+The flowers of the cassia tree are sometimes consumed as vegetables by certain hill tribes in India, highlighting its use beyond medicine.

 0 Comments